StephanieWillis/solar-and-heat-pump-savings/README.md

-**Heat pumps** - using rounded values from 5 kW [Vaillant arotherm SCOP data](https://www.vaillant.co.uk/downloads/aproducts/renewables-1/arotherm-plus/arotherm-plus-1/quick-guides/new-5/installers-quick-guide-arotherm-plus-1949445.pdf), with flow temperature of 50C for space heating and 55C for water heating.
+**Heat pumps** - using rounded values from 5 kW [Vaillant arotherm SCOP data](https://www.vaillant.co.uk/downloads/aproducts/renewables-1/arotherm-plus/arotherm-plus-1/quick-guides/new-5/installers-quick-guide-arotherm-plus-1949445.pdf), with flow temperature of 55C.
 These efficiencies are above recorded averages (2.76 according to this [nesta analysis](https://www.nesta.org.uk/report/reduce-the-cost-of-heat-pumps/)) but lower than reported values for high quality installs.
-# TODO: use efficiencies at 55C for space and derate somewhat for water

 **Gas boiler** - using 85% for space heating, a widely used assumption including in this [nesta analysis](https://www.nesta.org.uk/report/reduce-the-cost-of-heat-pumps/)).
 Using 80% for water heating due to lower efficiencies in the summer when the boiler only heats hot water.
-These are likely at the high end of real gas boiler performance.

 **Oil boiler** - using the same values as for a gas boiler because [SAP](https://www.bre.co.uk/filelibrary/SAP/2012/SAP-2012_9-92.pdf) assumptions for a condensing oil boiler are very similar to those for modern condensing gas combi.